ryogrid/ryogrid.github.io/profile/portfolio_en.md

 - [video of it in action](https://www.youtube.com/watch?v=LRH5X6kaR2E)

 #### [Face Deviation Scouter](http://d.hatena.ne.jp/kanbayashi/20150917/p1) 2015-present
-　We devised a method for determining a person's facial deviation based on similarity to the average face of a celebrity, and wrote an article about how to use Microsoft's Twisornot service.
+　I devised a method for determining a person's facial deviation based on similarity to the average face of a celebrity, and wrote an article about how to use Microsoft's Twisornot service.
 The same method was also made into a smartphone application (Android) and released on 11/16/2015, and as of 8/11/2016, 9 months later, it has been downloaded more than 22,000 times.
 The above article was picked up by Gigazine and other online media.
 An iOS version of the app was also developed, but it did not pass the review process and was not released because the concept of rating people was not approved.
 - [Code(Android)](https://github.com/ryogrid/GanmenScouter_android)
 - [Code(iOS)](https://github.com/ryogrid/GanmenScouter)